kyma-project/kyma/docs/01-overview/main-areas/serverless/svls-01-function-deployment-options.md

 ---
-title: Best Practices for Function Development
+title: Best Practices for Function development
 ---

-# Overview - Its all about Custom Resources
+# Overview - Its all about custom resources

 Kyma serverless introduces a [`Function`](https://kyma-project.io/docs/kyma/latest/05-technical-reference/00-custom-resources/svls-01-function/) Custom Resource Definition (CRD) as an extension to the kubernetes API server.
 Defining a Function in kyma essentially means creating a new instance of Function Custom Resource (CR).
 However, the content of Function CR specification may become quite long.
 It consists of the code (or git reference to the code), dependencies, runtime specification, build-time specification,  etc. Additionally there are other CRs that are relevant for function developer - I.e `APIRule` ( defining how function is exposed to the outside world), `Subscription` (defining which cloud events should trigger the function) and others.